zhanglab-wbgcas/scmFormer/README.md

 ## Output file
 ```
-After the scmGPT model, the model will be save at: "log/scmGPT.tar".
+After the scmFormer model, the model will be save at: "log/scmFormer.tar".
 The latent representations for each modality  are saved in the log/mod1.npy,log/mod2.npy
 ```